6jeanne6/inception/README.md

 # 📖 Description

-Setting up a website by using Docker containers to launch Nginx, MariaDB and Wordpress.
+Setting up a website by using Docker containers to enable Nginx, MariaDB and Wordpress.

 # ⚙️ Installation